loamhoof/sublime-plugins-dump/README.md

 A place to dump all of those small, useless, handmade plugins

 ## Rename File
-Bind the `F2` key to renam the file.
+Bind the `F2` key to rename the file.

 ## Dashline
 Bind `ctrl+shift+keypad_minus` to add a line of `-` under the selected lines, matching the length of said lines.